 Men are often held to a high standard regarding how they weather the storms of life.
 You are counted on to be a leader, provider, and protector in adulthood.
-You may be expected to show up, even if you are in a challenging situation.
+You may be expected to show up, even in a challenging situation.
 However, this can cause you to adopt unhealthy habits that can affect your health in the long run.
 In this article, you will uncover these rituals and learn how to replace them with the right ones.

-Social isolation
+Social Isolation

 Craving solitude occasionally can be good for your mind and soul.
 However, it becomes a major concern when you want to be alone frequently.
 Humans are social beings, and the community has its role of keeping you balanced.
 Spending time with your loved ones has been proven to increase happiness, decrease loneliness, and increase self-confidence.
 If you feel extremely anxious in social gatherings, cancel plans all the time, and avoid all forms of social interaction, it's time to deal with the root cause.
 Therefore, embrace the idea of getting professional help if your need to isolate yourself stems from trauma or other deep-rooted issues.
 While at it, ease your way into human connection by joining online communities that have the same interests as you.
 Interacting with your co-workers or neighbors in real life would also be beneficial, so feel free to consider this.
 Work on small talk and try to honor invitations from friends.
 If you like sports, you can visit your local bar or stadium and mingle with other fans, so feel free to consider this.